daltonoutlaw/Portfolio/README.md

 # Portfolio

-## Technical Artifacts and Projects: C#, ASP.Net, EF Core, SQL, RapidMiner, Jupyter, and HTML
+## Technical Artifacts and Projects: ASP.Net, EF Core, HTML, C#, and RapidMiner

 This repository showcases a collection of my technical projects, demonstrating proficiency in a variety of technologies including C#, ASP.Net, Entity Framework Core (EF Core), SQL, RapidMiner, Jupyter Notebooks, and HTML.
 Each project is designed to highlight specific skills and problem-solving abilities.